weliveindetail/blog/_posts/2021-03-29-remote-compile-and-debug.md

 ### Debug JITed code in the executor

-Now that both, executor and debugger are ready, we run the minimal example program again in the demo JIT:
+Now that both executor and debugger are ready, we run the minimal example program again in the demo JIT:
 ```terminal1
 > cd /path/to/demo/build
 > cp /path/to/demo/llvm-project/llvm/examples/OrcV2Examples/Inputs/argc_sub1_elf.ll .